lyquid/Comfynaut/README.md

 ### Using Custom Workflows

 1. Export your workflow from ComfyUI as API format JSON
-2. Save it to the `workflows/` directory
+2. Save it to the `workflows/` directory with a descriptive name (e.g., `my_custom_style.json`)
-3. Update the appropriate path in `api_server.py`:
-   - `DEFAULT_WORKFLOW_PATH` for text-to-image
-   - `IMG2IMG_WORKFLOW_PATH` for image-to-image
+3. Restart the Telegram bot to load the new workflow
+4. Use `/workflows` command in Telegram to select your new workflow
-4. Make sure your workflow has:
+5. Make sure your workflow has:
-   - A text input node (default is node ID "16" for positive prompt)
+   - At least one `CLIPTextEncode` node (preferably with "positive" in the title)
-   - For img2img: An image load node (default is node ID "59")
+   - For img2img: A `LoadImage` node for the input image
+   - A `KSampler` node for seed randomization

+**Note:** The system automatically detects:
+- Positive prompt nodes (looks for `CLIPTextEncode` with "positive" in title)
+- Image load nodes (looks for `LoadImage` class type)
+- KSampler nodes (for dynamic seed generation)

 ### Prompt Enhancement